Somafemihardev/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is to list the files of a current working directory
+This script changes the current users directory to the home directory > README.md echo This script changes the current users directory to the home directory